markjones-msft/ArcDashboard/README.md

 The Arc Insights Power BI Dahsboard is now part of the Jumpstart community.
 To get the latest version from the Jumpstart Team go to:
 [Arc Insights Power BI Dashboard - Powered by Jumpstart](https://jumpstart.azure.com/azure_jumpstart_drops?drop=Arc%20Insights%20PBI%20Dashboards%20Powered%20by%20Jumpstart&fs=true)

-Checkout https://jumpstart.azure.com/ for comprehensive adaptive cloud training, smaples and automation scripts.
+Checkout https://jumpstart.azure.com/ for comprehensive adaptive cloud training, samples and automation scripts.